 Over the last 20 years, The Landing has planted more than 1 million trees and plants in forests and wetlands across our property, all grown in our on-site nursery, which produces over 100,000 native seedlings a year.
 Aided by a predator control programme, this lush regenerated forest and wetland now attracts a rich native birdlife, including one of the densest kiwi populations in the country, rare ducks and shorebird species.

 Winery & Tasting Room

-At our state-of-the-art winery, we process all fruit from our vineyard on-site, minimising transportation use and giving us direct control over the management of our sustainability systems.
+At our state-of-the-art winery, we process all fruit from our vineyard on-site, minimising transportation use.
+Moreover, our winery gives us direct control over the management of our sustainability systems.
 Designed to make the most of the sun and natural ventilation, our winery building is a sustainable home for our boutique label.

 Our 23-acre vineyard is certified by Sustainable Winegrowing New Zealand and managed using their best practices for viticulture.
-We monitor and continuously look for ways to reduce our impacts in water, energy and fertiliser use, while preserving and improving air quality, soil quality and biodiversity.
+We monitor and continuously look for ways to reduce our impacts in water, energy and fertiliser use.
+In addition we endeavour to preserve and improve air quality, soil quality and biodiversity.
 We invest in top-quality equipment for the longest possible lifespan, and reuse and recycle materials wherever we can.

 Every year, The Landing takes part in projects to support the local community and wider region.
 For many years we have provided expertise, funding and maintenance for the landmark Rangihoua Heritage Park, which neighbours The Landing.
-Other projects have involved working with local schools on conservation and cultural projects, supporting the local wine-growing industry, and a collaboration with the Britomart precinct in downtown Auckland to give away thousands of native trees in support of the Native Forest Restoration Trust.
+Other projects have involved working with local schools on conservation and cultural projects.
+The Landing supports the local wine-growing industry, and collaborates with the Britomart precinct in downtown Auckland to give away thousands of native trees in support of the Native Forest Restoration Trust each year.